bradchristie/taminations-flutter/assets/c3a/like_a_couple_up.md

 # Like a Couple Up

-From any applicable formation: Do the last part of a Couple Up (i.e., Leaders U-Turn Back).
-So the examples illustrated above under "<anything> er’s Couple Up" could al- ternatively be expressed as "Split Trade Circulate Like a Couple Up" and "Split Transfer Like a Couple Up".
+From any applicable formation: Do the last part of a Couple Up (that is, Leaders U-Turn Back).
+So the examples illustrated above under "\<anything> er’s Couple Up" could alternatively be expressed as "Split Trade Circulate Like a Couple Up" and "Split Transfer Like a Couple Up".